 Before you reach to your hosting support team, let’s make sure the problem is with the servers.
 For doing this, you will need to launch your PHP my admin area.

 PHP my Admin software is used to access the MySQL and MariaDB database.
 WordPress database is written and runs on MySQL and MariaDB.

 To confirm your host is causing this problem, try launching PHP my Admin and access your MySQL database.
-If you succeed, congrats, your servers, and host both are fine and working.
+If you succeed, congrats, your servers, and the host both are fine and working.

 If you are unable to access your MySQL database and PHP my admin shows failed login error, you need to ask your host.
-Contact their support team and they will provide you with all necessary details on this issue.
+Contact their support team and they will provide you with all the necessary details on this issue.

 4. .htaccess File Corruption

-It may happen that you added a code in your .htaccess file.
+It may happen that you added code in your .htaccess file.
 It may also happen that you never knew about it and did nothing.

 .htaccess is a sensitive file that helps WordPress to handle requests between a server and a web browser and it should be handled carefully.
 Sometimes, it gets corrupted due to reasons like plugin conflicts.